iyassou/umatrix/README.md

 | 4x4         | 2.979418           | 7.701244           |

 There is a clear increase in execution time for either tests as the matrix size and coefficients get larger.

-The performance difference between the two flavours is present, but negligeable depending on your application's mercy.